Strategic Goal – Workforce Quality

 Current LeadingAge National Activities

-Currently, LeadingAge is focusing on five areas of activity with the understanding that they will take place over a period of time:
+In addition, LeadingAge continues to focus on five areas of activity with the understanding that they will take place over a period of time:

 - Framing: The goal of this longer-term activity is to explore strategies for “framing” and make available to members messaging for their use about how working in aging services is a valued and valuable career choice.
 This activity will build on state efforts in this area and products are intended to be used to heighten awareness of these professions across settings and occupations and to attract individuals into the field.